rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 `;
 {{< /highlight >}}

 The identifier for the repository is required, or GitHub's GraphQL server wouldn't know which repository you want to star.
 In the next code snippet, the Apollo Client is used to star a specific GitHub repository with a given identifier.
 The identifier can be retrieved by adding the `id` field to your repository `node` field in the query.
 Use the `mutate()` method on the Apollo Client to send the mutation in a `mutation` and `variables` payload.
-Andthing can be done with the result to fit your application, but In this case, the result it is simply logged in the command line.
+Anything can be done with the result to fit your application, but In this case, the result it is simply logged in the command line.

 {{< highlight javascript >}}
 client